cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Usage: The committee was set up in the wake of inquiry.
 | Idiom: wake up and smell the coffee
 | Definition: become aware of the realities of situation, however unpleasant.
 |
-| advent
-| Definition: the arrival of a notable person, thing, or event.
-| Usage: The advent of television.
-|
 | discrepant
 | discrepancy